Fazl'ollah Mohtadi Sobhi: Early life

 According to his autobiography Payam-i Pidar, Sobhi was born in Tehran and his father who was originally from Kashan had remarried a few times.
 His life took a turn for the worse after his father divorced his mother at the age of six (p.
 5-6) and he was continuously harassed by his stepmother.
-His mother passed away when he was eleven (p.
+His mother died when he was eleven (p.
 8).
 At the age of six, his first teacher was a Baháʼí woman by the name of Aghabaygum who taught him to read.
 However, after threatening to beat him, he was transferred to the Tarbiyat School to continue his primary education (p.
 10).
 He attended the Tarbiyat School for a few years.
 Finally, due to the constant harassment from his stepmother, he was sent to Qazvin by his father and after a few months set on to a missionary journey that led through Azerbaijan, Georgia, Uzbekistan, and Turkmenistan (pp. 13–44).

 After returning to Tehran in 1918 by the insistence of his father, he started a career as a teacher at the Tarbiyat School of Tehran.
 When the first World War ended, he set off with a number other Baháʼís to visit the Holy land. (p.
 45).
 In 1919, he reached Haifa, Palestine to meet 'Abdu'l Baha, the second leader of the Baháʼí Faith who appointed him as his secretary for two years.

 A few years after returning to Tehran, he was excommunicated from the Baháʼí Faith and was forced to leave his father's home due to constant threats he and his father received from the Baháʼí National Spiritual Assembly of Iran.
 For two months, he lived on the streets and would eat whatever scraps of leftover food he could find, until one of his former teachers hired a room for him to live in (pp. 113-116).
 He describes this situation in this manner: "You have no idea what this group (the Baháʼís) did to me.
 I didn't have a place to relax in.
 I didn't have a loaf of bread to fill my stomach.
 I didn't have any clothes to protect myself from the cold and the heat.
 Nor a corner that (I could hide) so as to not see them or hear their tongue lashings." (p.
 117).